 Most presenters in the mobile phone industry have to get the word, experience, into their presentations.
-They aren’t talking about their own experiences or their years of service.
-No this is a different user experience that no marketer worth his or her salt can ignore.
+But, they aren’t talking about their own experiences or their years of service.
+No. Because this is a different user experience that no marketer worth his or her salt can ignore.
 In this presentation we heard, among others:

 A physical keyboard typing experience

 The best typing experience in the industry, period.

 This is the window into the Blackberry 10 experience.